astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 The `SQLThresholdCheckOperator` works similarly to the `SQLValueCheckOperator`.
 Instead of a single threshold, there is a min and max given, making this operator more dynamic in the type and scale of thresholding.
 The min and max thresholds can be numeric types or SQL expressions that result in a numeric type.
 Like the other SQL Check Operators, only the first row returned by the given SQL queries is used in the boolean evaluation.
 This is true for all of the parameters that can take a SQL query (`sql`, `min_threshold`, and `max_threshold`).
 This operator is great for use cases where a metric like a minimum, maximum, sum, or aggregate, has to be between certain values.

+The example below ensures that the maximum passenger count for all rides is between 1 and 8 passengers, our assumed minimum and maximum number of potential riders for any type of taxicab:

 ```python
 SQLThresholdCheckOperator(
     task_id="check_threshold",